-We are an all volunteer-run 501c3 Non-profit dedicated to your right to choose affordable and fulfilling after-death arrangements.
+We are an all volunteer-run 501c3 Non-profit dedicated to your right to choose fulfilling, affordable

 FCA of Utah is an affiliated member of the national Funeral Consumers Alliance.

 #1 Advice: Do NOT automatically hire the mortuary closest to your house or funeral location.
 It is unnecessary.
-It is nothing for Funeral Directors to drive.
+Fair-priced mortuaries charge little to drive further.
 If you knew you could save $2K by hiring a mortuary one town or one county away why wouldn't you do it?
 See side-bar links to compare prices at a glance.

 #2 Advice: Do not hire a mortuary.
-Pulling off a shotgun wedding has more moving parts than caring for your own dead!
+A shotgun wedding has more moving parts than caring for your own dead!
 Our "DIY Funerals" page has how-to, step-by step instructions, and much more.